Richard Larson (academic)

-Richard "Dick" Charles Larson (born 1943) is an American operations researcher and educator.
-Since 1969, he has been a faculty member at the Massachusetts Institute of Technology with various appointments in the Departments of Electrical Engineering, Urban Studies and Planning, and the Institute for Data, Systems, and Society (IDSS).
-Larson is currently Post-Tenure Mitsui Professor of Data, Systems, and Society.
+Richard "Dick" Charles Larson (born 1943) is an American engineer and operations research specialist known for his contributions to urban service systems, disaster planning, pandemics, queueing theory, logistics, technology-enabled education, smart-energy houses, and workforce planning.
+He is currently professor of data, systems, and society at the Massachusetts Institute of Technology (MIT).
+Larson has authored, co-authored, or edited six books and over 175 scientific articles throughout his career.

-Early life
+Early life and education

-Richard Charles Larson was born in 1943 in Bayside, Queens, New York City to Gilbert C. Larson.
-Larson moved to Sunbury, Pennsylvania at the age of five.
+Larson was born in 1943 in Bayside, Queens, New York City, to Gilbert C. Larson.
+Larson moved to Sunbury, Pennsylvania, at the age of five.
 Six years later, he moved to North Plainfield, New Jersey.
-After graduating from Needham High School, Larson received his Bachelor of Science in 1965, Master of Science in 1967, and PhD in 1969, all in Electrical Engineering from the Massachusetts Institute of Technology.
+After graduating from Needham High School, Larson received his Bachelor of Science in 1965, Master of Science in 1967, and Ph.D. in 1969, all in electrical engineering from the Massachusetts Institute of Technology.

 Career

 Larson's primary area of research is in urban systems, especially on the effectiveness and efficiency of urban emergency services.
 Beginning in the late 1960s under the auspices of the RAND Corporation, he studied police and other emergency services dispatch systems in New York City, resulting in a number of papers.

-Later, Larson has shifted his research focus to technology-enabled learning.
+Larson served as president of the Operations Research Society of America (ORSA) from 1993 to 1994, and then again in 2005 after it merged with the Institute for Operations Research and the Management Sciences (INFORMS).
+He was named a founding fellow of INFORMS in 2002.

 In 1995, became the Director of MIT's Center for Advanced Educational Services, which sought to use technology to provide educational content to a much wider audience.
+During his tenure, he focused on bringing technology-enabled learning to students both on and off campus, with initiatives such as the Singapore-MIT Alliance for Research and Technology.
 He held this role until 2003.

-Larson currently serves as the Principal Investigator of the MIT BLOSSOMS initiative, which creates and distributes video lessons covering topics in math and science to students around the world.
-In addition, he is the Founder and Director of Learning International Networks Coalition, a professional society for utilizing technology to deliver quality education at scale.

 As "Doctor Queue", Larson is frequently cited as an expert on queuing theory and the psychology of waiting in lines.
 He has appeared on National Public Radio and the Washington Post, among others.

-Larson served as president of the Operations Research Society of America from 1993 to 1994, and then again in 2005 after it merged with the Institute for Operations Research and the Management Sciences (INFORMS).
-He was named a founding fellow of INFORMS in 2002.
-Larson currently serves as chairman of Structured Decisions Corporation (formerly QED).

 Larson was elected a member of the National Academy of Engineering in 1993 for "developing and applying operations research methodologies in public and private-sector service industries".
+He has served as a consultant to numerous companies and government agencies, including the U.S. Postal Service and the City of New York.
+He has also held leadership positions in professional organizations.